Payment - payment profile: Payment profile - payment method (Info)

 If the customer is able to open an account but they need longer than the relevant period to provide you with bank account, building society account or POca details, the time in which the customer can provide you with the details will be extended.
 Reasons that can be accepted for this are if the customer has been ill or abroad.

-If the customer has opted for payment by Bacs but has provided invalid bank account details, their payments will be made by cashcheque for a period of four weeks from the date we give notice to the customer that payments will stop.
-This will result in a verification failure.
-When the verification failure has been resolved, the payments will switch to Bacs.
+If the customer has opted for payment by Bacs but has provided invalid bank account details, this will result in a verification failure.
+When the verification failure has been resolved, the payments will be made by Bacs.

 If a customer is entitled to more than one tax credit, paid at the same frequency and by the same method of payment, the payments will be combined into a single payment.